 FAX: (919) 681-5489

 The Department of Psychiatry & Behavioral Sciences is an interdisciplinary leader in brain and behavioral health.
-The department’s 230 active faculty members are organized into three divisions: behavioral medicine and neurosciences, child/family mental health and community psychiatry, and adult psychiatry and psychology.
+The department’s 200+ full-time faculty members are organized into three divisions: adult psychiatry and psychology, behavioral medicine and neurosciences, and child/family mental health and community psychiatry.
 The department seeks to provide the best available care to patients and their families, while advancing science to improve mental health on a global scale and equipping its roughly 80 trainees to lead the future of mental health care.

 Chair: Christopher G. Willett, MD